juanelenter/SeqPriorizationCATLAS/README.md

 More information on how explain scores are computed can be found in the [original paper](https://academic.oup.com/bioinformatics/article/35/14/i173/5529147).

 The C package [lsgkm](https://github.com/kundajelab/lsgkm) was used to train the SVMs.
+Go to the [KundajeLab lsgkm repo](https://github.com/kundajelab/lsgkm) in order to install it (you will need it if you want to train the models or compute more explain scores).

 ## How to measure distance between explain scores at peak regions?